josephmjoy/robotics/java_robotutils/README.md

 ```

 Let's create a second raw logger.
 This one logs only Priority 0 or 1 messages
-to a UDP port 41999 on the local host.
+to UDP port 41999 on the local host.
 ```Java
 StructuredLogger.RawLogger rawUDPLogger = StructuredLogger.createUDPRawLogger("localhost", 41999,
     new StructuredLogger.Filter() {